hcilab/MyoBuffer/README.md

 Currently using:

-  - version 1.1 of the MyoStreamer project (https://github.com/hcilab/MyoStreamer)
+  - version 1.2 of the MyoStream project (https://github.com/hcilab/MyoStream)